What Is Sound

-When a sound wave is produced, it moves forward through the medium, creating compressions and rarefactions.
-As the sound wave comes in contact with air particles, it vibrates them to create alternating patterns of bunched and expanded areas.
+When an object vibrates, it creates kinetic energy that is transmitted by molecules in the medium.
+As the vibrating sound wave comes in contact with air particles passes its kinetic energy to nearby molecules.
+As these energized molecules begin to move, they energize other molecules that repeat the process.
 Imagine a slinky moving down a staircase.
 When falling down a stair, the slinky’s motion begins by expanding.
 As the first ring expands forward, it pulls the rings behind it forward, causing a compression wave.
 This push and pull chain reaction causes each ring of the slinky’s coil to be displaced from its original position, gradually transporting the original energy from the first coil to the last.
 The compressions and rarefactions of sound waves are similar to the slinky’s pushing and pulling of its coils.

 Types of Waves